cassidoo/todometer/README.md

 # todometer

-A simple, meter-based to-do list built with Electron and React.
+A simple, meter-based to-do list list for the might y used

 ![todometer](assets/screenshot.png)